naruhaxor/AndroidKlipperScreen/README.md

 ```
 Ensure device has Android Debugging enabled
 For reference look up your device and how to enable android debugging
-- FOR WIFI USAGE ENABLE WIRELESS ADB  and connect to the same WIFI network that your pi is on aka if your PI is hardwired make sure you connect to THE SAME ROUTER/NETWORK-
+- FOR WIFI USAGE ENABLE WIRELESS ADB  and connect to the same WIFI network
+- ALSO I AM TRYING TO CREAT A SCRIPT TO AUTORUN every 5 MIN to ensure the ADB BRIDGE STAYS CONNECTED

 connect android device via USB to PI
 go into your androids wifi settings to pull ip or use the blue screen fron the XSDL app to get your IP example 192.168.1.23 ONLY THESE NUMBERS do NOT put the :4713!!!